shigenogoro/YouTube-Video-Summarization/report/final_report.md

 Below is a concise checklist of proposed tasks and the actual outcome.

 - Proposed: Build a modular pipeline to produce timestamp-aligned chapter titles from ASR. — Completed: Pipeline implemented in notebooks (`notebooks/phase2_VidChapter-7M/02_VidChapter_Pipeline.ipynb`) and segmentation code (`03_VidChapter_Segment_version11.ipynb`).
 Models saved under `models/`.
-- Proposed: Compare segmentation strategies (fixed-duration vs. semantic). — Completed: Implemented and evaluated Fixed-Window and Semantic-Segmentation pipelines.
+- Proposed: Compare segmentation strategies (fixed-duration vs. semantic). — Completed: Implemented and evaluated Fixed-Window, Semantic-Segmentation (Adaptive K), and Semantic-Segmentation (Threshold) pipelines.
 Results reported in this repo and in Phase 2 report.
 - Proposed: Predict adaptive segment count (K) for semantic segmentation. — Partially completed: Implemented a `GradientBoostingRegressor` for K prediction.
 Performance (MAE ≈ 4.58, exact-match ≈ 10.3%) limited general usefulness.
-- Proposed: Develop a semantic-threshold segmentation method. — Not completed: Deferred because computing pairwise similarities and tuning thresholds across many videos was computationally expensive within the project time budget.
+- Proposed: Develop a semantic-threshold segmentation method. — Completed: Implemented a threshold-based segmentation strategy using cosine similarity of Sentence-BERT embeddings.
 - Proposed: Evaluate long-sequence transformer models (LongT5/LED). — Not completed: Omitted due to compute/time constraints; focused on BART as a practical summarization baseline.
 - Proposed: Fine-tune a summarization model to generate chapter titles. — Completed: Fine-tuned BART (base) and evaluated its ROUGE and BERTScore results; best model saved as `models/vidchapter_bart_best`.
 - Proposed: Implement temporal alignment of titles to timeline. — Completed: Implemented a BERT-based alignment classifier, evaluated with Temporal F1; model saved as `models/vidchapter_alignment`.